neerajankam/quant-finance/lec01-introduction-to-financial-markets-and-bonds.md

-# Financial Markets - Exchange Traded (Open to Retail) and OTC Markets
+# Introduction to Financial Markets and Bonds

 ## Securities and Contracts
 - Basic Securities